Season 1, Episode 32

 Champions of Risk shares conversations to explore the many facets of risk so we can all face our own uncertainties with more resilience and confidence.
 A frequent dream I hear shared is a desire to be able to take off and travel the world.
 The dream is also usually followed up with how risky it would be for the person on several levels.
 So today we're talking with Andrew Mahowald, global nomad, and adventure seeker.
 Nearly two years ago Andrew quit his corporate job in digital marketing to set out and see the world.
-We talk about how he made the decisions, risks he's taken along the way and a couple of opportunities he's passed on.
+We talk about how he made the decisions, the risks he's taken along the way, and a couple of opportunities he's passed on.

 You can follow Andrew's journey on Instagram @Andrew.adventuring